Hmong people: Diaspora

 The Hmong population within the United States is centered in the Upper Midwest (Wisconsin, Minnesota) and California.

 Vietnam

 Hmong people in Vietnam have been perceived differently by various modern political organizations and in different historical periods.
 Since the Hmong are an ethnic minority in Vietnam, their loyalty toward the Vietnamese state has been frequently questioned by the state.
 However, many Hmong in Vietnam are fiercely loyal, regardless of the current ideologies of the government; the Hmong in Laos and Cambodia are the most supportive of active resistance.
 These tend to be Hmong Christians that have been targeted by all three Vietnamese governments.
-The Hmong in Vietnam also receive cultural and political incentives from the government. which led to the Vietnamese Hmong further diverging from the Laotian Hmong, since the latter are strongly anti-Vietnamese due to the Secret War and Communism.
+The Hmong in Vietnam also receive cultural and political incentives from the government. which led to the Vietnamese Hmong further diverging from the Laotian Hmong, since the latter are strongly anti-Vietnamese due to the Laotian Civil War and Communism.

 Laos

-There are 595,028 Hmong people in Laos.
+There are 595,028 Hmong people in Laos as of 2015.
 They mainly live in northern regions.